ladydragonforever/KidsCart/README.md

 - Frontend
   * React with Redux for state management
   * Axios for sending HTTP requests
-  * Styling and animations done with SCSS/CSS
+  * Styling and animations done with CSS